 Glencore Agri owns 100 per cent. of Moreno in Argentina.
 Moreno's main activity is to produce and export edible oils and meal.
-Moreno's facilities include two multiseed crushing plants in Necochea and Daireaux with a combined production capacity of 1.0 million tonnes per annum.
+Moreno's facilities include three multiseed crushing plants in Necochea, Daireaux and Villegas with a combined production capacity of 1.7 million tonnes per annum.
+The Villegas plant, with a production capacity of 0.7 million tonnes, has been mothballed since the fourth quarter of 2014.
 Moreno also has a biodiesel facility within a joint venture structure, with a current production capacity of 0.5 million tonnes per annum.